davefud/spunky-ui-react/README.md

 > While developing, you will rely mostly on `npm start`

+> This is not the full list of scripts, run `yarn run` to see all scripts.

 |script|Description|
 |------------------|-----------|
 |`start`|Runs the script for metadata generation and places it in watch mode and starts the app.|